 The CBDCE Mentor Spotlight Award recognizes a practicing CDCES who has participated in the Mentorship Program and has demonstrated outstanding mentorship to mentees interested in sitting for the CDCES exam.
 In order to qualify for the award, nominees must actively take part in the program as a mentor, maintain CDCES active certification status, and be in good standing.

 Past Award Winners and Nominees: Congratulations to Ann Marie Hasse and Deborah Redd for receiving the award (in 2020 and 2021 respectively) and for demonstrating outstanding mentorship!
 Learn more.

 2020 Mentor Spotlight Award Recipient: Ann Marie Hasse, RN, CDCES

-2021 Mentor Spotlight Award Recipent: Deborah Redd, RN, CDCES, CPT
+2021 Mentor Spotlight Award Recipient: Deborah Redd, RN, CDCES, CPT

 We also wish to thank the other mentors who were nominated for the Mentor Spotlight Award: